 Our Beautiful Neighbourhood

-Delivered in partnership with the Royal College of Art, this visual art project for pupils in primary and secondary schools across Wandsworth shines a light on how connecting with nature can support and improve our mental health and wellbeing.
+Delivered in partnership with the Royal College of Art, this visual art project for Wandsworth primary and secondary pupils shone a light on how connecting with nature can support and improve mental health and wellbeing.

-Focusing on the themes of biodiversity and place, this is our most ambitious schools art project to date.
-Over 1300 students from 52 classes in primary, secondary and SEND schools took part in workshops from October 2025 to January 2026, either facilitated by an artist or with teacher-led sessions, supported by CPD and extensive resources.
+Focusing on the themes of biodiversity and place, this was our most ambitious schools art project to date.
+Over 1,300 students from 52 classes in primary, secondary and SEND schools took part in workshops from October 2025 to January 2026, either facilitated by an artist or with teacher-led sessions, supported by CPD and extensive resources.

-Art created in these workshops has come together for a public exhibitions and an art trail across different public venues in Wandsworth during March 2026.
-Participating venues include: Battersea Power Station, Putney Exchange, Southside Shopping Centre, Tooting Market and Wandsworth Town Hall.
+Art created in these workshops came together for a public exhibitions and an art trail across different public venues in Wandsworth during March 2026. including in: Battersea Power Station, Putney Exchange, Southside Shopping Centre, Tooting Market and Wandsworth Town Hall.

 Project Credits